DominikSchmidtlein/DoYouEvenLift/README.md

 # DoYouEvenLift\

-Android game: trace the image on screen without lifting your finger (do you even lift) or backtracking.
+Android game: trace the image on screen without lifting your finger or backtracking.